erlhol/IN5320-project/README.md

 - `Apexcharts`: We use apexcharts to provide the statistics, as DHIS2 didnt have a package for this.
 - `React day picker`: We use this to be able to set a date range, as this was not possible in DHIS2

+## Development process

+We have worked together on the app by using a kanban board to visualize tasks.
+All features have been added in sepereate branches that are merged to main when completed.
+We have used pull requests to ensure code quality and that every team member and encourage a shared understanding of the project.

 ## Contributors

 - yingqiaz